How to Earn Money From Photography and Feel Great About it

 Imagine if you could put your photo designs on surfboards, bedding, fabric, wallpaper, pillows, cushions, wall posters, phone cases, iPad covers, clothing, skateboards and heck even fridges (why not?)

-You can experiment with high prices and totally personalise products.
+You can experiment with different prices and totally personalise products.

 Print on demand is basically just a product that gets printed only when it is ordered.

-4. My store “tells” Printful who then create the product and ship it to the customer.
+4. My store syncs Printful who create product and ship to customer

-5. The difference between what I paid for the product (wholesale price) and what I charge the customer (retail price) is my profit.
+5. Difference between what you paid for the product (wholesale price) and RETAIL price is your profit

 Like I said, you can use print on demand for things like photo calendars, photo books, framed photo prints and WAY more too!